Noise control: Occupational Safety and Health Administration (OSHA)

 OSHA's requirements state that when workers are exposed to noise levels above 90 A-weighted decibels (dBA) in 8-hour time-weighted averages (TWA), administrative controls and/or new engineering controls must be implemented in the workplace.
 OSHA also requires that impulse noises and impact noises must be controlled to prevent these noises reaching past 140 dB peak sound pressure levels (SPL).

 Mine Safety and Health Organization (MSHA)

 MSHA requires that administrative and/or engineering controls must be implemented in the workplace when miners are exposed to levels above 90 dBA TWA.
 If noise levels exceed 115 dBA, miners are required to wear hearing protection.
 MSHA, therefore, requires that noise levels be reduced below 115 dB TWA.
-Measuring noise levels for noise control decision making must integrate all noises from 90dBA to 140 dBA.
+Measuring noise levels for noise control decision making must integrate all noises from 90 dBA to 140 dBA.

-Federal Railroad Association (FRA)
+Federal Railroad Administration (FRA)

 The FRA recommends that worker exposure to noise should be reduced when their noise exposure exceeds 90 dBA for an 8-hour TWA.
-Noise measurements must integrate all noises, including intermittent, continuous, impact, and impulse noises between 80 dBA to 140 dBA.
+Noise measurements must integrate all noises, including intermittent, continuous, impact, and impulse noises of 80 dBA to 140 dBA.